HerryTech/Sport-Celebrity-Image-Classification/README.md

 # 🏆 Sports Celebrity Image Classification

 This project uses **Machine Learning & Computer Vision** to classify images of famous sports celebrities.
-The model is trained to recognize different athletes using **Wavelet Transform-based feature extraction** and **CNN/SVM models**.
+The model is trained to recognize different athletes using **Wavelet Transform-based feature extraction** and **SVM model**.

 ## 📌 Features
 - Image preprocessing with OpenCV